 However, I think I’m safe in saying that most bloggers put in the time and effort because it is enjoyable to do so.
 I mean, there’s something immensely satisfying about creating your own corner of the internet and watching it flourish.

-Considering how much work blogging requires and how important a blog can be for its creator, I believe it is crucial that blogging is done efficiently from day 1.
+Considering how much work blogging requires, the number of tools you need to use and how important a blog can be for its creator, I believe it is crucial that blogging is done efficiently from day 1.

 Related: Step By Step Guide To Start Blogging